arnavm-codes/MCP-AI-Note-Taking/README.md

 - Searching a note via entering a keyword
 - Reading all notes
 - Summarizing all notes at once
-- Summarizing specific notes via instructing the LLM search for a keyword within that note.
+- Summarizing specific notes via instructing the LLM to search for a keyword within that note.
 - Core topic detection, by instructing the LLM to detect the topic of a specified note via keyword.